-Academic credit is awarded on the basis of sufficiently high scores on the ACT English subtest, the SAT Evidence-Based Reading and Writing subtest, the Advanced Placement (AP) exams, the International Baccalaureate (IB) exams, and certain Advanced Level (A Level) exams as well as on the departmental proficiency tests which are administered on campus usually during the first week of classes in fall and spring semester.
+Academic credit is awarded on the basis of sufficiently high scores on the ACT or SAT, the Advanced Placement (AP) exams, the International Baccalaureate (IB) exams, and certain Advanced Level (A-Level) exams.
+Sufficiently high scores on our departmental proficiency tests can also earn credit.
+Departmental tests are administered on campus usually the week before classes start or during the first week of classes in both the fall and the spring semesters.

 AP and IB exams, as well as the ACT and the SAT, must be taken prior to enrolling in a college or university.
 Your scores will be evaluated for credit when they are received, and any credit earned will be automatically posted to your academic record.
 Some AP and IB scores earn elective credit, while others earn course credit.
 All credit counts towards graduation.

-If you score high enough on a departmental proficiency exam to earn credit, the department will inform the Registrar to record it on your academic record.
-You do not need to do anything more.
+- If you score high enough on a departmental proficiency exam to earn credit -- and if the test you take awards academic credit (as opposed to only fulfilling a Gen Ed requirement) -- the department will inform your College to record it on your academic record.
+You do not need to do anything.
 Credit earned will be reflected on your DARS report.
+Please be patient, as this can take a few weeks to be processed.
 Your grade for the test will be "PS" which means "pass."
 PS grades are not included in GPA calculations.

-If you do not score high enough on a departmental proficiency exam to earn credit, you should contact the department that administered the test to find out your score and your course enrollment options.
+- If you do not score high enough on a departmental proficiency exam to earn credit, your academic record is not affected.
+You can contact the department that administered the test to find out your score and your course enrollment options.

 About the state law: